 “What length of paracord should I have in my survival kit?”

-You do have at least ‘some’ cordage right?
+(You do have at least ‘some’ cordage in your kit, right?)

-Before we can figure out how much paracord, or whatever cordage that you choose to include, we need to apply some logic as to what we might use it for.
+Before we can figure out how much or what length of paracord to bundle in your survival kit, we need to consider what we might use it for.

 Note: Paracord (cordage) is one of The 5 C’s Of Survivability

-What might be the most likely uses, given the nature (purpose) of your specific survival kit?
+What might be the most likely uses, given the purpose of your specific survival kit?